 When you think of the southern part of India, don’t places like Kerala, Tamil Nadu strike you first?
 I believe they do.
 You think of the back waters, a few dance forms, hill stations, with waterfalls surrounding you and impeccable beaches- so pretty you wouldn’t want to leave from there.
 There’s another state, one with a variety to offer that people usually tend to ignore and not consider too intricately – its Karnataka.

 What is the best part of Karnataka?
-There are many offbeat and unconventional places that can blow your mind right away.
+There are many unconventional and offbeat places in Karnataka that can blow your mind right away.
 All you need to know is that you have a bag packed with a few essentials and your spirit high up for you to start off and there’s no turning back then.

 To just pass the road in a vehicle, you will be bewildered!
 With the Arabian Sea on one side, hitting the rocks with its force and a calm Souparnika river on the other side, laying calmly contradicts the sea is on the Maravanthe stretch.
 If you’re making your way from Udupi/ Manipal/ Mangalore to Goa/ Gokarna/ Karwar, you have to pass by this stretch.
 You have a beautiful beach here which is a stop you must make.
 You have Turtle Bay and Trasi where you could hold up and avail the water sports that happens here.
 Marvanthe is at a distance of 105 km from Mangalore, and lies on the Panvel-Eddapally highway.